List of storms on the Great Lakes: The "Chiclone" (2010)

 On October 26, 2010, the USA recorded its lowest pressure ever in a continental, non-hurricane system, though its pressure was consistent with a category three hurricane.
 The powerful system was dubbed the "Chiclone" by the media as it hit the Chicago area particularly strongly, as well as Minnesota, Wisconsin and Michigan.
 It was also meteorologically referred to as a bombogenesis due to the rapid drop of barometric pressure experienced.

 In Superior, Wisconsin, the storm managed a 28.38 inch reading—a new all-time low for Wisconsin at the time.
 Near International Falls on the U.S./Canada border, the system's 28.23 inHg reading established a new all-time Minnesota low pressure.
 Early Tuesday morning October 26, an F2 tornado rushed through Will County, south of Chicago, at 7:00 AM.
 Another tornado is said to have struck Racine, Wisconsin, to the north, but has not yet been confirmed.
-In Roscoe, IL, about 100 miles to the west of Chicago and 15 minutes north of Rockford, a woman was killed after being crushed under a large tree that fell in her neighborhood of Chickory Ridge.
+In Roscoe, IL, about 100 miles to the west of Chicago and 15 minutes north of Rockford, a woman was killed after being crushed under a large tree that fell in her neighborhood of Chicory Ridge.